 Follow the basics of sun safety:

 - Wear a sunscreen that has at least 8% zinc oxide and a SPF of at least 30 and says "broad-spectrum" on the label, which means that it protects against the sun's UVA and UVB rays.
 Put it on all over about 15 to 30 minutes before going out in the sun.
-Reapply at least every 2 hours and after you've been in the water or sweating.
+Reapply at least every 2 hours and after you've been sweating or in the water.

 - Limit your sun exposure between 10 a.m. and 2 p.m., and remember that water, snow, and sand can intensify the sun's damaging rays.